-Gujarat GSEB SSC 10th result 2018: How to check
+GSEB SSC 10th result 2018 declared: How to check

-GSEB SSC 10th result 2018: The Gujarat Secondary and Higher Secondary Education Board (GSHSEB) will announce the result of Class 10 on Monday, May 28 at 8 am.
+GSEB SSC 10th result 2018: The Gujarat Secondary and Higher Secondary Education Board (GSHSEB) has announced the result of Class 10 today, on Monday, May 28 at 8 am.
 All the students who appeared for the exams can check the results through the official website, gseb.org.in.
-If the websites go slow, the results will be available at examresults.net, indiaresults.com.
+If the websites go slow, the results will be available at examresults.net.
 This year, both the SSC and HSC exams started on March 12.

-Earlier, the board had declared the results of Class 12 Science examination on May 9.
+Earlier, the board had declared the result of Class 12 Science examination on May 9.
 This year, there was a dip in the pass percentage of around 8.9 percent.
 Around 73 percent students cleared the examination, the lowest recorded in the last five years (2012-2017).

 GSEB SSC 10th result 2018: How to check